Dental Implants in Costa Rica: Why you should consider it as an option?

-Mainly, these types of dental implants are used for patients who can not use conventional dentures and who have a minimum bone height so it is not possible to use an endosteal implant.
+Mainly, these types of dental implants are used for patients who can not use conventional dentures and who have a minimum bone height so it is not possible to use an endosteal implant

-For how long will the Dental Implant work?
+For how long will the Dental Implant Work?

 In most cases dental implants can last up to more than 20 years, depending on the hygiene and good care given to them.
-It is advisable to have periodically visits, to keep track of the state of the dental implant so that we can ensure that everything is going well.
+It is advisable to have periodically visited, to keep track of the state of the dental implant so that we can ensure that everything is going well.

-You should always remember that a Dental Implant is just like any other tooth, with the slight difference that it is artificial, but it also requires that you take the necessary care in order to keep it clean and free of plaque, so that it will not be damaged with time.
+You should always remember that a Dental Implant is just like any other tooth, with the slight difference that it is artificial, but it also requires that you take the necessary care in order to keep it clean and free of the plaque so that it will not be damaged with time.